ssbc/fusion-identity-spec/README.md

 a device from a fusion identity.

-Our solution is to "tombstone" identities and require you mint a new fusion identity with the devices you trust. (read on for tools to help with this transition - redirects + attestation).
+Our solution is to "tombstone" identities and require you mint a new fusion identity with the devices you trust.

 ```js
 {